SharePoint/sp-dev-docs/docs/spfx/extensions/guidance/migrate-from-usercustomactions-to-spfx-extensions.md

 4. Within the override of the `onInit` method, invoke a custom function called `renderPlaceHolders`, and define that function.

-    In the following code excerpt you can see the implementation of the custom footer application customizer class.
+    In the following code excerpt you can see the implementation of the custom footer Application Customizer class.

     ``` TypeScript
     /** A Custom Action which can be run during execution of a Client Side Application */